Identifying Causal Structure in Dynamical Systems: Evaluation

 Following \algref{alg:ext_approach}, we start by identifying a model $\hat{f}$.
-As expected, the initial model suggests that all joints are linked to each other and to all inputs owing to spurious correlations.
+In this experiment, we estimate a linear state-space model.
+As expected, the initial model suggests that all joints are linked to each other and all inputs due to spurious correlations.
 We then design experiments for causality testing, example trajectories of such experiments are shown in \figref{fig:exp_eval} (left).
 The empirical squared MMD of the resulting trajectories is compared with the test statistic.
 The trajectories in \figref{fig:exp_eval} (left) already suggest that the experiments are in line with the kinematic model: while the two trajectories of joint 1 for different initial conditions of joint 3 are essentially equal (blue dashed and green dotted lines overlap), the trajectories of joint 3 for different choices of the third input are fundamentally different.
 This is also revealed through the proposed causality test.
-The middle plots of \figref{fig:exp_eval} show the empirical squared MMD (left-hand side of inequality~\eqref{eqn:test_statistic}) and the test threshold (right-hand side of~\eqref{eqn:test_statistic}) for the experiments that were conducted to test the influence of the initial conditions of the third joint (top) and of the third input signal (bottom) on all joints.
+The middle plots of \figref{fig:exp_eval} show the empirical squared MMD (left-hand side of \eqref{eqn:test_statistic}) and the test threshold (right-hand side of \eqref{eqn:test_statistic}) for the experiments that were conducted to test the influence of the initial conditions of the third joint (top) and of the third input signal (bottom) on all joints.
 As can be seen, the causal identification reveals that the third joint does not influence any other joint, and the third input only affects the third joint.
-Note that the trajectories of the third joint are obviously different when we choose different initial conditions for the third joint.
+Note that the third joint's trajectories are obviously different when choosing different initial conditions for the third joint.
 However, since this is expected, we subtract the initial condition in this case to investigate whether the movement starting from these distinct initial conditions differs.
-The remaining experiments (results are contained in the supplementary material) yield similar results.
+The remaining experiments (results are contained in the appendix) yield similar results.
 In summary, the causal identification successfully reveals the expected causal structure.